procore-oss/blueprinter/README.md

 ```

 ### Supporting Dynamic Blueprints for associations
-When defining a association in the blueprint, we can dynamically evaluate the blueprint as well.
-This comes in handy when adding `polymorphic associations` to the blueprint but wanting to reuse existing blueprints.
+When defining an association, we can dynamically evaluate the blueprint.
+This comes in handy when adding polymorphic associations, by allowing reuse of existing blueprints.
 ```ruby
 class TaskBlueprint < Blueprinter::Base
   identifier :uuid